 Luckily, there are many tools that can help you manage your documents and files in order to make your life easier.
 One of the most used tools for managing information is a spreadsheet.
 With this tool, you can organize vast amounts of information and make it easy to access at any time.
 You can use a spreadsheet to track money, inventory, customer lists, and more.

 Information overload is a common problem in the digital age.
 It is not only caused by the increased amount of information, but also by the fact that it is increasingly being shared and distributed.

 The three types of information chaos are:

-1) Electronic information clutter which refers to too much data and content being stored on electronic devices
+1) Electronic information clutter which refers to too much data and content is stored on electronic devices

 2) Digital information overload which refers to too much data and content being stored on digital devices

-3) Information chaos theory which refers to a situation where there are too many options for decision making.
+3) Information chaos theory refers to a situation where there are too many options for decision-making.